-We identified the following issues in the audit of [insert client name] Council's 2019/20 financial statements, which resulted in 4 recommendations being reported in our 2019/20 Audit Findings report.
-We have followed up on the implementation of our recommendations and note one is still to be completed.
+We identified the following

+issues in the audit of the

+Council's 2019/20 financial

+statements, which resulted in

+4 recommendations being

+reported in our 2019/20 Audit

+Findings report.
+We have

+followed up on the

+implementation of our

+recommendations and note

+one is still to be completed.